Obsessive-Compulsive Disorder (OCD), once considered a type of anxiety disorder, is now considered a unique condition.

 - Bathe several times a day, the same with showering or washing your hands

-- Refuses to shake hands or touch doorknobs
+- He refuses to shake hands or touch doorknobs.

 - Count constantly, mentally or aloud, while performing routine tasks

-- Constantly fixing things in a certain way
+- I was constantly fixing things in a certain way.

-- Being stuck in words, images or thoughts, usually disturbing, that will not disappear and can interfere with sleep
+- Being stuck in words, images, or thoughts, usually disturbing, will not disappear and can interfere with sleep.

 - Need to perform tasks a certain number of times